Are you an adviser? Go to Unbiased Pro

 This process involves valuing your current pension to get something called a cash equivalent transfer value – or CETV.

-This is the size of the pension pot you’d be given in exchange for giving up your defined benefit / final salary pension (note that these terms are often used interchangeably).
+This is the size of the pension pot you’d be given in exchange for giving up your defined benefit or final salary pension (note these terms are often used interchangeably).

-Read on to find out more about CETVs and how yours might affect about whether to transfer your pension or keep it where it is.
+Read on to learn more about CETVs and how yours might affect your decision to transfer your pension or keep it where it is.

 Get pension advice